MAD9137/f2024/docs/modules/week11/parsing-json.md

 ## Define The Storage Object

 Swift offers you a class called **JSONSerialization** that lets you take JSON data in a string and convert it into variable data within your Swift code.
-Let's look at the following JSON data, stored in a simple string, and see how we can convert it to use in Swift.
+Let's look at the following JSON data, stored in a string called `myJSONData` within the code of this example, and see how we can convert it to use in Swift.

 ``` json
 {